 In addition to giving our staff and students the opportunity to participate in Mission Trips, Temple Christian College also has a very strong desire to financially support a number of community outreaches and charitable projects.
-Through active fund raising and giving, we have been able to raise over $58,400 in funds as a school community (Mile End & Paralowie, 2016) for community outreach projects.
+Through active fund raising and giving, we have been able to raise over $68,800 in funds as a school community (Mile End & Paralowie, during 2021) for community outreach projects.

 Mission Possible is the umbrella that covers all missions and outreach activities conducted here at Temple Christian College and nurtures and encourages the school community to actively engage with the wider community locally, nationally and internationally.